Kyle Higashioka Player Props: Yankees vs. Astros

 Astros Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Astros pitching staff ranks sixth in MLB.

-- The Astros have the second-ranked team ERA among all league pitching staffs (3.76).
+- The Astros have a 3.77 team ERA that ranks second across all MLB pitching staffs.

-- Astros pitchers combine to give up 126 total home runs at a rate of 1.2 per game (to rank 15th in the league).
+- Astros pitchers combine to rank 16th in baseball in home runs surrendered (128 total, 1.2 per game).

-- His last time out was on Saturday against the Tampa Bay Rays, when the righty threw six innings, surrendering three earned runs while allowing three hits.
+- In his last outing on Saturday against the Tampa Bay Rays, the right-hander threw six innings, giving up two earned runs while surrendering four hits.

-- In 20 games this season, the 26-year-old has a 4.33 ERA and 8.6 strikeouts per nine innings, while allowing a batting average of .233 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.